 The Lab also partners with the Equity in Technology and Society of Women Engineers student organizations to encourage networking and the building of caring and supportive communities

 Within our Lab space, students work towards expanding their technical skill sets, contributing to the development of technical aspects of digital research projects, and supporting instructional technology initiatives, while also learning about feminist practices for implementing design and development work, equitable collaboration, partnerships, and networking strategies, and building caring technology communities that think critically about the impact of technology on social justice issues such as gender equity.

-Interns and Grantees:
+Lab's Objectives for Interns and Grantees:

 Dr. Jacquelyne Thoni Howard, the Administrative Assistant Professor of Technology and Women's History, manages the research and technology initiatives relating to Digital Humanities, Technology Studies, and Instructional Technology at Newcomb Institute.
 She directs several student programs located within the Technology and Digital Humanities Lab.